 Jesus has entered the heavenly sanctuary on our behalf.
-He has gone there as forerunner, a designation found only here in the New Testament but which appears in a variety of athletic and military contexts of the Hellenistic world.
+He has gone there as forerunner, a designation found only here in the New Testament, but which appears in a variety of athletic and military contexts of the Hellenistic world.
 In Hebrews, where the term is employed figuratively, the notion of precedence prevails over that of speed.
-As forerunner Jesus did not simply ‘run on ahead’.
-Rather he is the ‘precursor’ of believers, the first in a series that follows after him.
-He has opened up the way behind the curtain (10:19-22) which had been in place until the present time (9:9).
-He entered the heavenly sanctuary to obtain cleansing for His people (9:12) to represent them in the presence of God (9:24), and to enable them to enter into heaven (10:19-22).
-Like the earlier title ‘pioneer’, forerunner evokes the image of the movement on the path to heavenly glory (2:10) that believers are called upon to tread following in Christ’s footsteps.
-Accordingly, this statement in 6:20 explains why hope is able to enter the heavenly sanctuary.
+As forerunner, Jesus did not simply ‘run on ahead’.
+Rather He is the ‘precursor’ of believers, the first in a series that follows after Him.
+He has opened up the way behind the curtain (Hebrews 10:19-22), which had been in place until the present time (Hebrews 9:9).
+He entered the heavenly sanctuary to obtain cleansing for His people (Hebrews 9:12), to represent them in the presence of God (Hebrews 9:24), and to enable them to enter into Heaven (Hebrews 10:19-22).
+Like the earlier title ‘pioneer’, forerunner evokes the image of the movement on the path to heavenly glory (Hebrews 2:10) that believers are called upon to tread, following in Christ’s footsteps.
+Accordingly, this statement in Hebrews 6:20 explains why hope is able to enter the heavenly sanctuary.

-Further, Jesus’ entry into the heavenly sanctuary is as His people’s eternal high priest in the order of Melchizedek, an expression that provides a further basis for the assurance of hope mentioned in v.19.
-Accordingly, Christians can approach God with confidence since Jesus the heavenly high priest has offered the perfect sacrifice and sits at the right hand of God (4:14-16; 10:19-22) Thus, Christians can go where Jesus has gone, to the world to come, the Sabbath rest and the heavenly country, the ultimate hope of God’s people throughout the ages.
+Further, Jesus’ entry into the heavenly sanctuary is as His people’s eternal high priest in the order of Melchizedek, an expression that provides a further basis for the assurance of hope mentioned in Hebrews 6:19.
+Accordingly, Christians can approach God with confidence since Jesus, the heavenly High Priest, has offered the perfect sacrifice and sits at the right hand of God (Hebrews 4:14-16; 10:19-22).
+Thus, Christians can go where Jesus has gone—to the world to come—the Sabbath rest and the heavenly country, the ultimate hope of God’s people throughout the ages.

-Jesus came into the world to become His people’s Savior, to blaze a trial through the barrier of sin by His perfect life and atoning death.
-He then went up into heaven to reign as the high priest— not a temporary priest like the Levites in Israel, but a high priest forever after the order of Melchizedek.
-The point is that Christ will never be replaced in His heavenly mission for His people.
+Jesus came into the world to become His people’s Savior, to blaze a trail through the barrier of sin by His perfect life and atoning death.
+He then went up into Heaven to reign as the high priest— not a temporary priest like the Levites in Israel, but a High Priest forever after the order of Melchizedek.
+Christ will never be replaced in His heavenly mission for His people.
 He will never fail and never die.

-Jesus came to earth to live and die for His people, and when He returned to heaven, it also was for the sake of His people, to affix the anchor of their hope “sure and steadfast” in the inner sanctum of Heaven itself.
-In the great promises of God, secured in Christ, Christians have a cable of salvation that nothing can break or destroy, so that they can be certain of arriving safe in the harbor of Heaven.
+Jesus came to earth to live and die for His people, and when He returned to Heaven, it also was for the sake of His people—to affix the anchor of their hope “sure and steadfast” in the inner sanctum of Heaven itself.
+In the great promises of God, secured in Christ, Christians have a cable of salvation that nothing can break or destroy, so that they can be certain of arriving safely in the harbor of Heaven.